Queuni/Match3-Core/README.md

 - Correct the default path used when no config file is specified

 - Simplify the dependency injection so it's easier to mock in tests

+- Support both YAML and JSON config formats for flexibility